LakeinLove/Mage-The-Awakening/Lexicon/Scrutiny.md

 ---

-The influx of information she receives renders her unable to interact with the [[Fallen World]] in any meaningful way.
-If the mage employs Scrutiny on a subject protected by some kind of magical concealment, the Storyteller should use the same metric as [[Active Mage Sight]] for determining whether a [[Clash of Will]] is appropriate.
-If a Clash of Wills is appropriate, the mage’s player receives the rote quality on the roll.
+The influx of information she receives renders her unable to interact with the [[The Fallen World|Fallen World]] in any meaningful way.
+If the mage employs Scrutiny on a subject protected by some kind of magical concealment, the Storyteller should use the same metric as [[Active Mage Sight]] for determining whether a [[Clash of Wills]] is appropriate.
+If a [[Clash of Wills]] is appropriate, the mage’s player receives the rote quality on the roll.

 Scrutiny of a subject allows a mage to determine its [[Mystery|Mysteries]].
 The number and nature of [[Mystery|Mysteries]] in a subject is up to the Storyteller.